camba1/cdcon21BuildDriver/README.md

 - `arangodb`: Volumes mounted to the ArangoDB container as well as data initialization scripts
 - `audit`: Audit service to collect and store historical audit information
-- `cicd` : Holds files related to CI/CD and orchestration
 - `customer`: Customer master data service
 - `diagramforDocs`: Diagrams used in the readme documents
 - `globalErrors`: Generic errors shared package